fortinmike/git-multirepo/README.md

 git-multirepo supports continuous integration in two ways:

-- Its `install` command has a special `--ci` flag, which:
+- The `install` command has a special `--ci` flag, which:
   - Installs exact revisions of dependencies in-place
   - Skips local hooks installation
   - Logs additional information that's useful in a CI context
-- Its `inspect` command offers plumbing-style output that can be used to inspect repositories to conditionally perform multirepo operations on them afterwards.
+- The `inspect` command offers plumbing-style output that can be used to inspect repositories to conditionally perform multirepo operations on them afterwards.

 ## Summary of Commands